-SOCS believes that active parent/guardian, student, and employee participation in Charter School operations and governance helps foster a public school's long-term sustainability as a successful program.
-SOCS will encourage parent/guardian involvement and will ensure that all faculty practice open communication to enable every parent/guardian to take an active role in the academic progress of their enrolled student as well as in the direction and governance of the Charter School.
+SOCS-K believes that active parent/guardian, student, and employee participation in Charter School operations and governance helps foster a public school's long-term sustainability as a successful program.
+SOCS-K will encourage parent/guardian involvement and will ensure that all faculty practice open communication to enable every parent/guardian to take an active role in the academic progress of their enrolled student as well as in the direction and governance of the Charter School.

-SOCS shall maintain an advisory council that may be comprised of parents/guardians, students, certificated staff, and classified staff.
-The advisory council plays an important role in making SOCS a school that is responsive to staff's, students', and parents/guardians' needs, and will provide for continual improvement.
-The advisory council meets regularly and function to address and make recommendations to the Executive Director or designee regarding specific areas of Charter School operations.
+SOCS-K shall maintain an advisory council that may be composed of parents/guardians, students, certificated staff, and classified staff.
+The advisory council plays an important role in making SOCS-K a school that is responsive to staff, student, and parents/guardian needs, and will provide for continual improvement.
+The advisory council meets regularly and functions to address and make recommendations to the school's leadership team and/or Superintendent regarding specific areas of Charter School operations.

-The SOCS academic model requires frequent outreach to parents/guardians and easy accessibility to faculty.
+The SOCS-K academic model requires frequent outreach to parents/guardians and easy accessibility to faculty.
 Parents/guardians will receive various email notifications regarding their student's pace and progress, and all parents/guardians will have at least monthly contact with their student's academic team.